Fire at Mexico Pemex gas facility kills 26

 Earlier this month, four Pemex workers were injured after a fire broke out at the Madero refinery in Tamaulipas.
 Another blaze at the same refinery occurred on August 13.

-The accident on Tuesday was the second big gas-related blaze to hit Latin America in the past month.

-Forty-two people were killed when a gas leak led to an explosion at Venezuela's biggest refinery on August 25.
-Authorities are still investigating the cause of that leak.

-(Reporting by Adriana Barrera, David Alire Garcia and Lizbeth Diaz; Editing by Kieran Murray and Michael Perry)
+(Reporting by Adriana Barrera, David Alire Garcia and Lizbeth Diaz; Editing by Dave Graham, Bob Burgdorfer, Carol Bishopric, Gary Hill and Daniel Magnowski)